teracyhq/dev/README.rst

 Features
 --------

-- super minimal kernel with extension support to extend without any limitation
+- super minimal kernel
+- highly configurable and extensible with extensions
 - the universally same workflow on Windows, Linux and Mac
-- higher performance and productivity gain than the default vagrant settings by yaml configuration mechanism
 - best practices to develop and deploy any types of stacks and architectures